k3mgenbr0/uncle-joes-api/README.md

 - Open docs: `http://127.0.0.1:8000/docs`
 - A frontend should call the endpoints above to fetch data for pages, search, and dashboards.
 - Member endpoints under `/api/member` set and read an HTTP‑only session cookie.
+- Browser-based member requests should use `credentials: "include"` so the session cookie is sent.